About

 Inclusion

 Regenerating our cities requires collective effort.
-At urbana, we foster inclusive environments that empower individuals from diverse backgrounds to express their needs and actively shape the urban landscape.
+At URBANA, we foster inclusive environments that empower individuals from diverse backgrounds to express their needs and actively shape the urban landscape.

 Participation

-For urban interventions to be socially sustainable and impactful, they must emerge from participatory processes. urbana develops interdisciplinary methodologies—blending social and political sciences, architecture, and urban planning—to create meaningful participatory frameworks.
+For urban interventions to be socially sustainable and impactful, they must emerge from participatory processes.
+URBANA develops interdisciplinary methodologies—blending social and political sciences, architecture, and urban planning—to create meaningful participatory frameworks.

 Intersectional Feminism